facelessuser/pymdown-extensions/docs/src/markdown/extensions/emoji.md

     '5.0.5'
     ```

+    To see the full list of short names for this index, see the index [source][twemoji-index].

 `pymdownx.emoji.gemoji`
 :
     This function provides an index of the latest Gemoji supported emoji (at the time of release).